peilin-chen/Zhulong-RISCV-CPU/README.md

 # Zhulong-RISCV-CPU

-Zhulong CPU is a five-stage pipeline, in-order, single-issue, single-core processor based on the RISC-V instruction set architecture.
+Zhulong (烛龙) CPU is a five-stage pipeline, in-order, single-issue, single-core, and 64-bit processor based on the RISC-V instruction set architecture.

 The microarchitecture of Zhulong CPU: